XM913 chain gun

 The XM913 is an experimental American chain gun produced at Picatinny Arsenal.
-The cannon is a larger and more modern version of the 25 mm Bushmaster cannon.
-Although its shells, 50 x 228 mm, are twice the diameter of the 25×137mm M242 Bushmaster, the 50mm cannon is not much longer than the smaller weapon.
+The cannon is a larger and more modern version of the 35 mm Bushmaster III chain gun, which itself is a larger version of the 25 mm M242 Bushmaster cannon.
+Although its shells, 50 x 228 mm, are twice the diameter of the 25×137mm cartridge of the M242, the 50mm cannon is not much longer than the smaller weapon.
 The overall lengths of the 25mm cannon and 50mm cannon are 105.2 in and 117.7 in, respectively; while the portion of the gun that intrudes into the turret are 30.0 in and 40.1 in, respectively.

+The XM913 has been selected as the primary weapon on the US Army's new Next Generation Combat Vehicle, the XM30 MICV.

 Ammunition

-The XM1204 High Explosive Air Burst round is programmable.
+The XM1204 High Explosive Air Bursting with Tracer round is programmable.
 The gunner can select from three detonation modes.